-There are currently almost 400 condos for sale in San Francisco.
+There are currently more than 620 condos for sale in San Francisco.
 And more than half of them have been on the market for 21 days or more—that’s a lot of sellers who are probably wondering why their properties aren’t selling if the San Francisco condo market has made a comeback over the past two months.

 1. Very high HOA dues.
 This is probably the biggest factor when a buyer considers a condo purchase.
 Buyers are preapproved with a certain monthly HOA range—most typically between $400-$600.
 However, when condos carry HOAs in excess of this range, the buyer pool immediately narrows.
 Add to that any known HOA increases to come, and that condo becomes more challenging to sell.

 What you can do: Cover six months’ or a year’s worth of HOA dues.
 This eases the initial financial burden, and gives a buyer time to prepare.

 2. No parking.
 In San Francisco’s parking-challenged streets, deeded or assigned parking makes all the difference in the world.
 Especially in central neighborhoods that are destinations in and of themselves, such as the Mission or Russian Hill.

 What you can do: Arrange for a leased garage within a reasonable walking distance of the property, if possible.
 Even better, offer to cover the first year’s worth of parking.
 In that timeframe, a buyer can get established with the owner of the leased spot, or simply seek alternatives.
 You can also locate the car-sharing pods in the immediate area, and point those out to prospective buyers.
 Not everyone needs a car, but the ability to get around with one is preferred.